apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 Back-pressure
 : A means of flow-control, a way for consumers of data to notify a producer about their current availability, effectively slowing down the upstream producer to match their consumption speeds.
-In the context of Akka Streams back-pressure is always understood as *non-blocking* and *asynchronous*.
+In the context of Pekko Streams back-pressure is always understood as *non-blocking* and *asynchronous*.

 Non-Blocking
 : Means that a certain operation does not hinder the progress of the calling thread, even if it takes a long time to